 Heat recovery systems provide many benefits to a home:

 If you think your home could benefit with a Heat Recovery Ventilation system, contact the Atlantic Air team today here.

-Air tightness refers to the infiltration of cold air into the building and the loss of heated air from inside through gaps, holes, cracks etc. in the building fabric.
+Air tightness refers to the natural infiltration of cold air and the loss of heated air through gaps, holes, cracks etc. in a building’s fabric.
 In order to create the most comfortable living conditions it is necessary to design air tightness and ventilation strategies to work in harmony.

 Constructing an airtight dwelling without a system of controlled ventilation is neither comfortable nor healthy for the occupants.
 It is as equally impractical to install a mechanical ventilation system in a property with inadequate air tightness.
 You will effectively create an environment that is over ventilated and much more difficult and expensive to heat.

-Atlantic Air are independent mechanical ventilation with heat recovery (MVHR) installers.
-We are not contracted to any specific manufacturer or model.
+As independent MVHR installers (Mechanical Ventilation with Heat Recovery), we are not contracted to any specific manufacturer or model.
 We are committed to sourcing the most up to date, energy efficient heat recovery ventilation system currently available on the market, one that is SAP Appendix Q listed and Energy Saving Trust best practice compliant.

 We recommend installing MVHR units with in-built cross counter-flow heat exchangers.
 The heat exchange efficiencies are much higher (up to 90%) and the operating costs are much lower (0.4 W/l/s) compared to that of cross-flow or rotary wheel heat exchangers.